afnog/sse/virtualization/maas-exercise.md

 ![MAAS website initial page](maas-web-initial.png)

-On the server console, run `sudo maas-region-admin createsuperuser` as instructed.
+On the server console, run:

+	sudo apt-get install patch
+	cd /
+	wget -O- http://197.4.11.251/utils.patch | sudo patch -p0
+	sudo maas-region-admin createsuperuser
+	sudo http_proxy=http://197.4.11.251:3128/ maas-import-pxe-files

+The second command will take some time to run, you can leave it running and go back to the MAAS web interface and log in.

+as instructed.
+Then login to the web interface.

 something like this: